Investment Advisors Act of 1940 - Explained

-A Little More About the Investment Advisers Act of 1940
+What does the Investment Advisers Act of 1940 Regulate?

 The SEC makes use of the Investment Advisers Act of 1940 to decide and provide legal groundworks for those who act as advisors in the investment industry.
 It also makes use of the Act as a source of regulating the activities of those who provide advice on pension funds, to individuals, and to institutional bodies.
 This Act describes the nature of the advice that can be offered by an investment advisor, who can advise, and also reveals who is required to register with state and federal investment regulators.
 A preview of the Act is available in the Public Holding Act of 1935, which gives the SEC the authority to examine and investigate investment trusts.
 That decision led to the passage of the Investment Company Act of 1940 and the Investment Adviser Act of 1940, which allowed further scrutiny of investment firms and trusts which acted on behalf of clients.
 The investigations by the SEC uncovered abusive practices and unreflective fees in the industry.